-What is bias?
-Simply put, it is a circuit inside the power amplifier section that controls the "idle current" that flows through the power tubes.
+s idle current " that flows through the power tubes.
 Much like the idle speed on a car.
-There is an optimum setting where the engine (amplifier) is running (idling) fast (hot) enough to keep it from stalling (distorting) but not too fast (hot) to cause excessive wear and overheating.
+There is an optimum setting where the engine (amplifier) is running (idling) fa (hot) enough to keep it from stalling (distorting) but not too fast (hot) to cause excessive wear and overheating.
 Get it?
+What is bias?
+Simply put, it is a circuit inside the power amplifier section that controls the are users hands.